America's real anchor man, America's truth detector, doctor of democracy, servant of humanity and all who live.

 This is some CBS eyeball news.

-Garrett Moore, who is the freshman team's third string quarterback, said the incident happened during a team practice when he was taking snaps under center.
+Garrett Moore, who is the freshman team's third-string quarterback, said the incident happened during a team practice when he was taking snaps under center.

-He wanted me to go way up there with my hands, and it felt very uncomfortable.
+Quote, he wanted me to go way up there with my hands, and it felt very uncomfortable.

 I guess I tickled him.

-I wouldn't mean to, it's kind of weird.
+I wouldn't mean to.

 So the center, Garrett Moore is the quarterback.